autopp/specc/README.md

 ![](./result_failed.png)

-Note that SpecC handle SIGSEGV in the second example.
+Note that SpecC handles SIGSEGV in the second example.
+Currently, SpecC can handle the following signals:

+* SIGSEGV
+* SIGPIPE
+* SIGFPE

 ### Pending